There are many reasons why the use of an underlayment prior to applying asphalt shingles makes good roofing sense.

 e) ASTM D6757 – Standard Specification for Underlayment Felt Containing Inorganic Fibers Used In Steep-Slope Roofing;

-g) ASTM D 1970 - Self-Adhering Polymer Modified Bituminous Sheet Materials Used as Steep Roofing Underlayment for Ice Dam Protection.
-(Refer to CASMA Technical Bulletin no. 10);
+h) ASTM D1970 - Self-Adhering Polymer Modified Bituminous Sheet Materials Used as Steep Roofing Underlayment for Ice Dam Protection.
+(Refer to CASMA.
+(Refer to CASMA Technical Bulletin no. 10).

 The proper application techniques recommended by the manufacturers should be followed to ensure optimum performance of the underlayment and overlying shingles.

-With recent advancements in construction materials and manufacturing processes, certain manufacturers are producing synthetic underlayment products.
+With recent advancements in construction materials and manufacturing processes, some manufacturers are producing synthetic underlayment.
 Synthetic underlayments are generally a suitable alternative to the proven asphalt saturated felt.
 There is no CSA standard for synthetic underlayments, but they should be at least as strong as the asphalt saturated felt.